HotDB-Community/hotdb-documents/docs/en/v2.5.6/visual-idc.md

 ![](assets/visual-idc/image77.png)

--   Click \"Finish\" to complete the IDC switching drill and return to the compute node cluster page.
+-   Click "Finish" to complete the IDC switching drill and return to the compute node cluster page.

 ### Notes

 In the IDC switching drill, all detection items are in their real status.
 It should be noticed that the drill is only used to demonstrate the process of IDC switching and no real operations will be performed in the drill mode.
 Please feel free to use.

-Once you click \"confirm\", the strategy you select will be valid immediately.
+Once you click "confirm", the strategy you select will be valid immediately.
 Even if other strategies are selected in the following operations, the first-time selection shall prevail.

 If you want to view the animation under other strategies, you need to exit this switching drill, select a cluster on the compute node cluster page and restart the IDC switching animation.